Frans de Waal

-Franciscus Bernardus Maria "Frans" de Waal (born October 29, 1948) is a Dutch primatologist and ethologist.
-He is the Charles Howard Candler Professor of Primate Behavior in the Department of Psychology at Emory University in Atlanta, Georgia, director of the Living Links Center at the Yerkes National Primate Research Center at Emory, and author of numerous books including Chimpanzee Politics (1982) and Our Inner Ape (2005).
-His research centers on primate social behavior, including conflict resolution, cooperation, inequity aversion, and food-sharing.
-He is a member of the United States National Academy of Sciences and the Royal Netherlands Academy of Arts and Sciences.
+Franciscus Bernardus Maria de Waal (29 October 1948 – 14 March 2024) was a Dutch-American primatologist and ethologist.
+He was the Charles Howard Candler Professor of Primate Behavior in the Department of Psychology at Emory University in Atlanta, Georgia, director of the Living Links Center at the Emory National Primate Research Center, and author of numerous books including Chimpanzee Politics (1982) and Our Inner Ape (2005).
+His research centered on primate social behavior, including conflict resolution, cooperation, inequity aversion, and food-sharing.
+He was a member of the United States National Academy of Sciences and the Royal Netherlands Academy of Arts and Sciences.

 Early life and education

-De Waal was born in 's-Hertogenbosch on October 29, 1948.
-He studied at the Dutch universities of Radboud University Nijmegen, University of Groningen, and Utrecht.
-In 1977, De Waal received his doctorate in biology from Utrecht University after training as a zoologist and ethologist with professor Jan van Hooff, a well-known expert of emotional facial expressions in primates.
-His dissertation titled: "Agonistic interactions and relations among Java-monkeys" concerned aggressive behavior and alliance formation in macaques.
+De Waal was born in 's-Hertogenbosch on 29 October 1948, to Jo and Cis de Waal.
+He grew up with five brothers in Waalwijk.

+He studied at Radboud University Nijmegen, University of Groningen, and Utrecht University in the Netherlands.
+In 1977, De Waal received his doctorate in biology from Utrecht University after training as a zoologist and ethologist with professor Jan van Hooff, a well-known expert of emotional facial expression in primates.
+His dissertation, titled "Agonistic interactions and relations among Java-monkeys", concerned aggressive behavior and alliance formation in macaques.
 Fellow Dutch ethologist Niko Tinbergen was an inspiration to de Waal.